 Melinda Beasi (Associate Artistic Director, Voice and Acting Coach) spent the first eighteen years of her life learning about music and theater from her parents, Bob and Jan Klump, after which she studied vocal performance at Carnegie-Mellon University in the studio of Dr. Lee Cass.
 She has performed at Pittsburgh’s Civic Light Opera, Pittsburgh Opera Theater, the Goodspeed Opera House, the Papermill Playhouse, the Olney Theater Center, and New York’s City Center among many others.

 Melinda toured as Sophie in the First National Tour of Terrence McNally’s Master Class starring Faye Dunaway and as Kathy in The Night Kitchen’s Really Rosie, designed and directed by author Maurice Sendak.
 Other credits include Sweeney Todd with George Hearn and Judy Kaye, Strike Up the Band with Emily Loesser, Jason Danieley, and Kristin Chenoweth, and One Touch of Venus with Melissa Errico, David Alan Grier, and Jane Krakowski.
 In 2002, Melinda released an album of her original songs, Dorrie’s True Story.
 She has also appeared on albums by singer-songwriter Meghan Cary and rocker Tommy Grasso, and was an original member of alternative rock band The Steve Friday Band.
 Melinda’s experience also extends to casting, most recently for local children’s touring theater company FoodPlay Productions, where she was Managing Director from 2007-2014.
 In the summer of 2014, Melinda directed Act Too Studio’s first formal production, Goblin Market.
-She is also the founder of Act Too Studio’s teen Opera Workshop, for which she has directed Gian Carlo Menotti’s The Medium and the workshop’s own adaptation of the works of Claudio Monteverdi, Il sogno d’Arianna, and 2017’s whacky Mozart adaptation Cosi fan “tutti”.
+She is also the founder of Act Too Studio’s teen Opera Workshop, for which she has directed Gian Carlo Menotti’s The Medium, the workshop’s own adaptation of the works of Claudio Monteverdi, Il sogno d’Arianna, 2017’s whacky Mozart adaptation Cosi fan “tutti”, 2018’s expanded adaptation of Henry Purcell’s Dido and Aeneas, and 2019’s queer adaptation of Handel’s Rinaldo.
 Melinda is a member of the National Association of Teachers of Singing.

 Emily Verla is a Brooklyn based actor, singer, dancer, puppeteer, voice over artist, painter/carpenter, etc. She graduated from NYU Tisch: The Stella Adler Studio with a BFA in Theatre and a minor in Religious Studies.
 New York credits: The Jungle Book with Theatre East at The Peter J. Sharp Theater, and the premiere workshop of Miss Valentine.
 Regional credits include: Into the Woods (Twin Tiers), A Little Night Music (Princeton Summer Theatre), 42nd Street (Musical Theatre West), and Oliver!
 (Civic Light Opera SBC).
 She is a regular participant of The Shakespeare Forum, co-author/creator of A Test of Will: or what you will, co-creator/performer in the series of web shorts Undercooked, chapter 18 narrator for the “Here is a Man” project, and very proud to be a company member with Theatre East. www.emilyverla.com